 We would appreciate your opinion on the candidate’s career achievements, strengths and weaknesses, initiative, creativity, their ability to contribute in a peer-to-peer learning environment, and how the program fits with the candidate’s career aspirations.

-Tuition and fees for the ScM in Technology Leadership Class of 2023 (beginning study in early 2022) are $83,300 USD.
+Tuition and fees for the ScM in Technology Leadership Class of 2023 (beginning study in February 2022) are $83,300 USD.
 Travel and lodging for residential sessions and immersion experiences and any required books and materials are additional.

 *Pending Corporation Approval